Understanding your electricity bill

 On November 1, 2019, the Ontario Electricity Rebate (OER) was applied to bills for most residential consumers, farms, and many small businesses.

-As of July 1, 2022, the Ontario Electricity Rebate provides a 17 per cent rebate on electricity charges for eligible customers, and appears on your electricity bill as a single line item.
+As of November 1, 2023, the Ontario Electricity Rebate provides an 19.3 per cent rebate on electricity charges for eligible customers, and appears on your electricity bill as a single line item.

 For more information about electricity rates, visit our webpage.
 To learn more about the Ontario Electricity Rebate, visit the Utilities Kingston OER page and the Ontario Energy Board website.